NBISweden/AGAT/docs/tools/agat_sp_manage_attributes.md

 - **--cp**

+    Bolean.
 When tags specied are with this form: tagName/newTagName.
     By using this &lt;cp> parameter, the attribute with the tag tagName will be duplicated with the new tag newTagName if no attribute with the tag newTagName already exits.